 - $\bullet~$ Do not use water hotter than +60 °C (+140 °F).
-This could damage the vehicle. - To avoid damage to the vehicle, keep a sufficient distance from sensitive materials such as flexible hoses, plastic, soundproofing material, etc. This is also important for bumpers painted in the colour of the bodywork.
+This could damage the vehicle. - To avoid damage to the vehicle, keep a sufficient distance from sensitive materials such as flexible hoses, plastic parts, soundproofing material, etc. This also applies to bumpers painted in the colour of the bodywork.
 The closer the nozzle is to the surface, the greater the wear on the material.